serizawan/serizawan.github.io/_posts/2023-04-17-the-dwarves-and-hats-puzzle.markdown

 Difficulty: ⭐⭐⭐

-A wicked sorcerer has captured ten dwarves and decides to challenge them with a logical puzzle.
+A wicked sorcerer has captured ten dwarves and challenges them with a logical puzzle.

 The ten dwarves are forced to queue in a straight line, with the tallest dwarf at the back and the shortest dwarf at the front.

-The sorcerer puts either a black hat or a white hat on each dwarf's head at his own discretion.
-Any combinations of black and white hats are allowed without any constraint on the number of hats by colour.
+The sorcerer places either a black hat or a white hat on each dwarf's head at his own discretion.
+There are no restrictions on the number of hats of each color, so any combination of black and white hats is allowed.
+There are 2^10 (or 1024) possible setups.

-Each dwarf can see the color of the hats of the dwarves in front of him, but cannot see neither the color of his own hat nor the hats' color of the dwarves behind him.
+Each dwarf can see the color of the hats worn by the dwarves in front of him, but cannot see neither the color of his own hat nor the hat color of the dwarves behind him.

 The sorcerer informs the dwarves that he will ask each of them, starting with the tallest, to guess the color of their own hat.
 If a dwarf guesses correctly, he will be set free.
 If a dwarf guesses incorrectly, he will be turned into a toad.
-Dwarves hear the guess (and the rightness) of their previous fellows.
-The dwarves are allowed to confer before the sorcerer puts hats on their head.
-But once the guessing begins, they may not communicate with one another in any way than by claiming their hat's color once with a neutral voice (they can't touch each other, wait for seconds, whistle...).
+Dwarves hear the claim of their preceding companions.
+The dwarves are allowed to confer before the sorcerer places hats on their head.
+However once the guessing begins, they may not communicate with one another in any way other than by stating within a few seconds their hat's color once using a neutral voice (they cannot touch each other, whistle...).

 What strategy can the dwarves use to maximize the number of correct guesses, and how many dwarves can they guarantee will be set free?

-{% include figure image_path="/assets/images/posts/main/dwarves_and_hats_puzzle_my_version.png" alt="A snapshot of dwarves playing for their destiny" caption="A snapshot of dwarves playing for their destiny." %}
+{% include figure image_path="/assets/images/posts/main/dwarves_and_hats_puzzle_my_version.png" alt="A snapshot of dwarves playing their destiny" caption="A snapshot of dwarves playing their destiny." %}

 *Spoiler alert*: The sections below walkthrough solutions of this riddle.
 Close the page if you want to take time thinking about your own way.